jorisbertomeu/ilo-fans-controller/README.md

 As of now, the patch (and so this tool) only works for **Gen8 & Gen9 servers with iLO 4.**

-> Gen10 servers with iLO 5 are not supported at the moment.
+> 🚫 Gen10/11/12 servers with iLO 5/6/7 are not supported (and probably never will).

-### I prefer the _original version™_, can I still use it?

-Sure, although I spent a lot of time rewriting the tool from scratch so I would recommend using this version instead.

-Anyway, you can download the _original version™_ from the [GitHub releases](https://github.com/alex3025/ilo-fans-controller/releases/tag/0.0.1) page.

-### Why PHP?
-And why a single file? 📄
+### Why PHP? 📄

 **Answer #1:**
-In my opinion, PHP is perfect for this type of tasks where you need to do some server-side things and something easy to deploy (you just need a web server with PHP installed).
+In my opinion, PHP is perfect for this type of tasks where you need to do some simple server-side stuff and something easy to deploy (you just need a web server with PHP installed).

-**Answer #2:**
-I wanted to make this tool as easy as possible to install and use, so I decided to put everything in a single file.

 ### Why did you make this? 🤔

 See my [original comment on r/homelab](https://www.reddit.com/r/homelab/comments/rcel73/comment/hnu3iyp/?utm_source=share&utm_medium=web2x&context=3) to know the story behind this tool!

-### How can I offer you a coffee? ☕
+### Do you like this project?
+Offer me a slice of pizza! 🍕

-If you found this tool useful, consider offering me a coffee using [PayPal](https://paypal.me/alex3025) or via [GitHub Sponsors](hhttps://github.com/sponsors/alex3025) to support my work!
+If you found this tool useful, consider offering me a slice of (or entire) pizza using [PayPal](https://paypal.me/alex3025) or [GitHub Sponsors](https://github.com/sponsors/alex3025) to support my work!
 Thank you so much! 🙏

 ---

-## Use with Docker / Docker Compose
+## Getting started with Docker / Docker Compose

 If you already have a Docker environment, you can be up and running in minutes using the following command (obviously you need to change the value):